• Home

 Poetry & Figurative Language· Reading Comprehension

-Taking the Intimidation Out of Poetry Save
+Take the Intimidation Out of Teaching Poetry Save

 Take the intimidation out of teaching poetry!
 As a teacher, there’s a good chance that you have felt the stress of starting a poetry unit.
 How do we do this when students groan just hearing the word poem?!
 This is where you start simple with something they already understand… their own lives!